Testing -- Mental Health Evaluation

-I can perform psychological testing, including personality testing,
+I can perform mental health testing, including personality testing,

 IQ and substance abuse testing.